Why is it called the Spanish guitar?

 - However, in a professional guitar everything changes: all of the woods are solid and dense (they weigh a lot), exotic combinations are used to enhance the sound, and the dimensions of the professional Spanish guitar are larger, as it is larger and heavier than a beginner or intermediate guitar.
 The headstock also changes because it is now precision made, some have anchors to keep it from moving, ornaments may be added, and the paint or varnish is of higher quality.

 Choosing a good Spanish guitar is always an arduous process that requires dedicating time to try them out.
 Take note of our tips:

 Prestige: look for guitars whose brands are accepted and recognized for their quality in design, sound and construction.

 Tradition/Technology: traditional “handcrafted” guitars are amazing and tell a great story, but the combination of tradition and technology is the best.
 Therefore, it seeks the best relationship between both parties.

 3. Test: above anything else, you must test your guitar before paying and this is vital.

-All these factors are vital for you to choose the best Spanish guitar, cheap but excellent, low ranges for beginner guitarists, but also medium and high ranges with great quality/price ratio, real deals on guitars to be able to buy a great instrument.
+All of these factors are essential for you to choose the best Spanish guitar, cheap but excellent, low ranges for beginner guitarists, but also medium and high ranges with great quality/price ratio, real guitar deals to be able to buy a great instrument.